udbhavtewari/sports-analytics/README.md

 # Sports Analytics
-Models using different algorithms in the sports domain are built to gain insights into various sports.
+Models using different algorithms in the sports domain built to gain insights into various sports.